 - You develop complications after surgery.
 Some complications can’t be avoided, but some might stem from medical negligence.

-- You develop a side effect after taking medication that your doctor never told you about.
+- After taking medication, you develop a side effect your doctor never told you about.

 In short, trust your gut if you suspect something is wrong.
 Obtain a second opinion and reach out to a medical malpractice lawyer for help with analyzing your case.

 Sometimes, you may see clear evidence of medical malpractice immediately: birth trauma or birth injuries, for example.
-Other times, you may discover down the road that you sustained severe injuries as a result of your care provider’s negligence.
-You might, for example, later discover a misdiagnosis in your medical history, or a missed diagnosis that has led to substantial ongoing suffering because you did not receive treatment for that ailment.
+Other times, you may discover down the road that you sustained severe injuries due to your care provider’s negligence.
+You might, for example, later discover a misdiagnosis in your medical history or a missed diagnosis that led to substantial ongoing suffering because you did not receive treatment for that ailment.
 Act quickly once you discover or suspect medical malpractice.

 Never put off medical care following a malpractice event or suspected malpractice event.
-If, for example, you believe that a doctor did not take you seriously or that your symptoms do not line up with the illness your doctor diagnosed, you may want to pursue a second opinion, which might give you a better idea of what treatment you really need moving forward.
-Do not wait to seek that treatment, especially if you have sustained a severe injury or have immense side effects as a result of medical malpractice.
+If, for example, you believe a doctor did not take you seriously or your symptoms do not line up with the illness your doctor diagnosed, you may want to pursue a second opinion.
+This might give you a better idea of what treatment you need moving forward.
+Do not wait to seek that treatment, especially if you have sustained a severe injury or have significant side effects.

 Get in touch with a medical malpractice attorney as soon as possible.
 When you suspect medical malpractice, you should speak with an attorney immediately to help guide your next steps.
 Should you go back to the provider who committed an act of malpractice against you?
 How should you go about seeking medical care for the injuries you sustained or for your changing diagnosis?
 What compensation do you deserve for the injuries you sustained due to medical malpractice?
 The more information you have about your rights, the better decisions you can make about your right to pursue compensation moving forward.

-Most people visit a doctor precisely because they are suffering from some illness or injury, so this isn’t surprising.
+Most people visit a doctor precisely because they are suffering from some illness or injury.
 For example, you might have hurt your back and gone to a chiropractor for relief from pain.
 The fact that you have a pre-existing injury does not prevent you from holding a medical professional responsible for medical malpractice.
-The key is whether the doctor or professional made your condition worse by not treating you properly.
+The key is whether the doctor or professional worsened your condition by not treating you properly.